-- 2.1 Audit and Governance Committee is asked to note: - a) The key performance targets set under the DfE Safety Valve agreement. - b) The overall performance of the Deficit Recovery Plan against the target and challenges and risks of delivery. - c) The impact on the accounting treatment of the DSG deficit as provided for in the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003/3146, as amended by the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2020 and the Local Authorities (Capital Finance and Accounting) (England) (Amendment) (No. 2) Regulations 2022.
+- 2.1 The audit and Governance Committee is asked to note: - a) The key performance targets set under the DfE Safety Valve agreement. - b) The overall performance of the Deficit Recovery Plan against the target and challenges and risks of delivery. - c) The impact on the accounting treatment of the DSG deficit as provided for in the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003/3146, as amended by the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2020 and the Local Authorities (Capital Finance and Accounting) (England) (Amendment) (No. 2) Regulations 2022. - d) Challenges faced by the service with the implementation of new Education system (Synergy) from Capita One.